Skip to content

 You only need to provide this information if you are also providing data in other file formats.
 If you do provide this block, all rows are mandatory.

-You can include files in other file formats in your data submission as described here.
+You can include files in other file formats in your data submission.
 If you do so, then these files must be listed in this block: we use this information to ensure that all the correct datafiles have been uploaded to Zenodo and to provide a description in the Zenodo record.

 For each file you must provided the exact filename, which must not contain spaces, and a description of the file.

-External file description Zip file containing 5000 JPEG images of bait trap cards GeoJSON file containing polylines of the bait trap transects
+External file description Zip file containing 5000 JPEG images of bait trap cards A second raster file containing altitudes A raster file containing altitudes

 Publication DOI block